 Transliteration:( Wa laa tahinoo fibtighaaa'il qawmi in takoonoo ta'lamoona fa innahum ya'lamoona kamaa ta'lamoona wa tarjoona minal laahi maa laa yarjoon; wa kaanal laahu 'Aleeman Hakeemaa )

-On termination of the Battle of Uhud the Holy Prophet ? ordered the Companions to go in pursuit of the infidels so that they would not turn back.
-On hearing this
+After the Battle of Uhud, the Holy Prophet ﷺ instructed the Companions to pursue the retreating enemy, so that they would not regroup and return.

 The tafsir of Surah Nisa verse 104 by Ibn Kathir is unavailable here.